LLWarrenP/ST-Smart-Sump-Pump-Monitor/README.md

 ## Installation via GitHub Integration
 1. Open SmartThings IDE in your web browser and log into your account.
-2. Click on the "My Device Handlers" section in the navigation bar.
+2. Click on the "My SmartApps" section in the navigation bar.
 3. Click on "Settings"
 4. Click "Add New Repository"
 5. Enter "LLWarrenP" as the namespace
-6. Enter "ST-Smart-Dehumidifier" as the repository
+6. Enter "ST-Smart-Sump-Pump-Monitor" as the repository
 7. Hit "Save"
 8. Select "Update from Repo" and select "ST-Smart-Sump-Pump-Monitor"
 9. Select "smartapps/sump-pump-monitor.src/sump-pump-monitor.groovy"